Sitecore/jss/docs/data/routes/connected-demo/explore-sitecore/personalization-in-experience-editor/en.md

 ![Habitat Fitness](/assets/img/Personalization4.jpg)

-The first personalization rule relates to a specific campaign, which can be only be accessed via a specific campaign code.
+The first personalization rule relates to a specific campaign, which can only be accessed via a specific campaign code (Boston Marathon Campaign Code: sc_camp=C0D46075D0B249AD866092B5E525D639).
 The second is triggered when a contact’s skill level in Basketball is greater than 6 – this is the personalization rule that is triggered by moving the Basketball slider to “Expert.”

 Each version contains a mini-A/B test, one that will show you the Reach and Effect of each individual personalized version.
 Reach equals what percentage of people were shown the personalized version.
 Effect shows the increase/decrease in Engagement Value stemming from the personalized version.